 The Commission's strategy for the digital single market includes a number of legislative and non-legislative measures to be unveiled in 2015 and 2016.
 They are divided intro three 'pillars':

 This includes a Commission proposal to harmonise EU rules for digital content purchases, such as apps or e-books, EU rights for cross-border online sales of physical goods and improved consumers' rights.

 This will entail measures aimed to improve price transparency and regulatory oversight of the cross-border parcel market.

-The Commission will propose a draft law to end so-called 'geo-blocking' - denying access to websites based in another EU country or charging different prices depending on a customer's location.
+The Commission has proposed a draft regulation to end so-called 'geo-blocking' - denying access to websites based in another EU country or charging different prices depending on a customer's location.

 Reforming European copyright law

 The Commission will propose measures to ensure that content services, such as video services, can be used across borders.
 This would mean that people who have bought a film or music at home can enjoy it when travelling across Europe.
 The Commission will also step up efforts against infringements of intellectual property rights.

 Cutting VAT-related red tape